-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 Sullenberger also takes issue with some of the training the FAA proposes for pilots.

-This week when the FAA proposed minimum pilot training requirements for the MAX, it didn’t mention an old procedure called the “roller-coaster technique” that can be used in emergencies when the aerodynamic forces on a stuck horizontal tail make it difficult to move manually — as happened on the Ethiopian Airlines MAX crash.
+This week, when the FAA proposed minimum pilot-training requirements for the MAX, it didn’t mention an old procedure called the “roller-coaster technique” that can be used in emergencies when the aerodynamic forces on a stuck horizontal tail make it difficult to move manually — as happened in the Ethiopian Airlines MAX crash.

 “Pilots should at least be aware of it and I think they should practice it in the simulator,” he said.